NVIDIA/garak

 garak

 runs.
-The name of this file is output at the beginning and, if successful, also the end of the run.
+The name of this file is output at the beginning and, if successful, also at the end of the run.
 In the report, an entry is made for each probing attempt both as the generations are received, and again when they are evaluated; the entry'sstatus

 attribute takes a constant fromgarak.attempts